arishill/commerce-admin-web/README.md

 - Content (for general collections)

 ### History
-The first version of Arishill Commerce was written in PHP back in 2012.
-It is currently being used by several boutique clients including:
+The first version of Arishill Commerce was written in PHP back in 2011-2012.
+It is currently being used by several boutique clients.

-- [French Garment Cleaners](http://frenchgarmentcleaners.com) — *Boutique in Brooklyn, NY*
-- [Spina NYC](http://spinanyc.com) — *Flower Shop/Event Services Company in New York, NY*
-- [Gwen Penn](http://gwenpenn.com) — *Character shop selling art prints*

-This open source version of Arishill Commerce, will be built on the same premise, but is a complete re-design and re-write in MeteroJS improving the first iteration in many ways.
+This open source version of Arishill Commerce, will be built on the same premise, but is a complete re-design and re-write in NodeJS improving the first iteration in many ways.

 ==============================
-Copyright (c) 2012-2015 Arishill, LLC
+Copyright (c) 2012-2016 Arishill, LLC